oberpierre/tools/README.md

 ## Getting Started

-To use the tools in this repository, clone it to your machine and refer to the getting started sections in the subdirectories README.
+Clone the repository to your machine and refer to the [Quick Links](#quick-links) section to get detailed instructions based on what you'd like to use.

 ## Formatting